A higher Mackey functor description of algebras over an $N_{\infty}$-operad: Introduction

 \subsection{Structure of the paper}

-In Section \ref{PreNinf}, we first recall Blumberg and Hill's notions of $N_{\infty}$-operads and $G$-indexing systems and the relation between them.
-We then define the $\infty$-category $\Ninf$ of $N_{\infty}$-algebras over an $N_{\infty}$-operad $\ma{O}$ and we prove that it only depends on the $G$-indexing system $\Ind$ associated to $\ma{O}$.
-In Section \ref{Norcat}, we recall Rubin's notion of $\Ind$-normed symmetric monoidal categories for a given $G$-indexing system $\Ind$ and we give an explicit construction of the $N_{\infty}$-operad $\EII$ associated to $\Ind$ that encodes them.
-The operad $\EII$ is then used in Section \ref{guimay} to give an explicit model of the $\infty$-category $\Ninf$ in terms of $\EII$-algebras.
-In Section \ref{guimay}, we begin by defining the $\Ind$-effective Burnside category $\SpaG$ and the associated $\infty$-category of $\Ind$-Mackey functors $\Mack$.
-We then construct explicitly the free $N_{\infty}$-algebra over a finite $G$-set $A$ as the nerve of an $\Ind$-normed symmetric monoidal groupoid $\FF(A)$ and we use a $2$-categorical unfurling to construct a functor $\theta:\SpaG \to \Ninf$ which sends $A$ to the free $N_{\infty}$-algebra over $A$.
-Finally, we prove Theorem \ref{THETH} (Theorem \ref{THETHH}) by showing that the left Kan extension of $\theta:\SpaG \to \Ninf$ along the Yoneda embedding $\SpaG \to \Mack$ is an equivalence of $\infty$-categories.

-In Appendix \ref{ApA}, we show a way to see the $(2,1)$-category of $\Ind$-normed symmetric monoidal groupoids as a full subcategory of $\Ninf$.
-In Appendix \ref{apB}, we prove results about different model structures on $G$-operads that we use in Section $\ref{PreNinf}$ and Section $\ref{guimay}$.
+In \ref{PreNinf}, we first recall Blumberg and Hill's notions of $N_{\infty}$-operads and $G$-indexing systems and the relation between them.
+We then define the $\infty$-category $\mathbf{Alg}_{\cO}$ of algebras over an $N_{\infty}$-operad $\ma{O}$ and exhibit an explicit description of it.
+In \ref{Norcat}, we recall Rubin's notion of $\Ind$-normed symmetric monoidal categories for a given $G$-indexing system $\Ind$ and we give an explicit construction of the operad $\EI$ that encodes them.
+We then show that the nerve of $\EI$, denoted by $\EII$, is an $N_{\infty}$-operad associated with $\Ind$.
+In \ref{guimay}, we begin by defining the $\Ind$-effective Burnside category $\SpaG$ and the associated $\infty$-category of $\Ind$-Mackey functors $\Mack$.
+We then construct explicitly the free $\EII$-algebra over a finite $G$-set $A$ as the nerve of an $\Ind$-normed symmetric monoidal groupoid $\sF(A)$ and we use a $2$-categorical unfurling to construct a functor $\theta:\SpaG \to \mathbf{Alg}_{\EII}$ that sends $A$ to the free $\EII$-algebra over $A$.
+Finally, we use the results of \cite{greg3} to prove \ref{THETH} (\ref{THETHH}) by showing that the left Kan extension of $\theta:\SpaG \to \mathbf{Alg}_{\EII}$ along the Yoneda embedding $\SpaG \to \Mack$ is an equivalence of $\infty$-categories.
+In \ref{ApA}, we show a way to see the $(2,1)$-category of $\Ind$-normed symmetric monoidal groupoids as a full subcategory of $\mathbf{Alg}_{\EII}$.